Hyperballistic transport in dense systems of charged particles under ac electric fields

 Following the canonical formalism, the derivation of Ref. \cite{CuiZaccone2018} gives the equation of motion of the tagged particle as

 where

 is the memory kernel describing the time accumulation effect on the tagged particle due to the coupling to the bath, and

 where The ``noise" (\ref{eq:deterministicNoise}) depends on the distribution of the bath oscillators and on the electric field, and is a well-defined function of time.
 It describes the effect of a huge number of irregular kicks on the tagged particle due to the collisions with the particles of the bath.
 The force $\sum_{i=1}^Nq_iE'_i(t)$ acting on the Brownian particle is due to the internal polarization of the medium under the external AC field $E(t)$.
-The function $E_0'(\omega_0,t)$ (Eq. \eqref{eq:campoEffettivo}) is plotted in Fig. \ref{fig:E(t)} as a function of time, and in Fig. \ref{fig:E(w)} as a funcion of frequency.
+The function $E_0'(\omega_0,t)$ (Eq. \eqref{eq:campoEffettivo}) is plotted in Fig. \ref{fig:E(t)} as a function of time.

 In most cases, the medium contains a large number of oscillating modes, so we can regard the collection of oscillating eigenfrequencies as continuous.
 Therefore, the sum might be replaced with the integral $\int g(\omega)d\omega$, where $g(\omega)=\sum_i\delta(\omega-\omega_i)$ is the density of vibrational states.
 Thus, in the continuum limit, the friction kernel (\ref{eq:memoryFunction}) may be written as